peterpot/openath.github.io/standards.md

     HT7.26K, HT6k, HT5k, HT4k, HT3k
     WT15.88K, WT11.34K, WT9.08K, WT7.26K, WT5.45K

+Hurdles have adjustable heights, defined originally in 3 inch increments (but usually described in millimetres).
+Usually, this does not need to be given, because it's a standard.
+However, for some Masters and younger competitions, hurdles may be lowered.
+If it is necesssary to disambuguate, we can use two digits for "feet and inches".
+This gives much simpler numbers than the metric equivalents.
+For example

+    110H36 - 3'6" or 1.067 - normal mens' hurdle height
+    110H33 - 3'3" or 0.991 - used for some masters' competitions.

 Some events, such as the <a href="http://www.dailymail.co.uk/news/article-3671604/Couples-test-strength-marriages-2016-World-Wife-Carrying-Championships.html">Finnish Wife-Carrying championships</a>, are harder to standardise so will be left for a future version.

 The mile is special and of historic importance.
 So, in a programme or set of entries, we suggest to allow

     MILE  - as it says.

-Moving onto road and cross country, we'd like to suggest a combination of a rough distance measure and a suffix which shows the units.
+Moving onto road and cross country, we'd like to suggest an open-ended standard: a combination of a rough distance measure and a suffix which shows the units.

     2K, 5k, 10K, 4.5K - distance in kilometers
     5M, 10M, 2.2M - distance in miles  (NOT metres!)